 If you're growing weary of maintaining your lawn, shoveling snow, and carrying laundry down the steps, it could be time to ditch that large home and downsize to a condo.
 Some of the biggest advantages of condo living in a retirement community include affordable prices, freedom from mundane tasks, and the use of community amenities.
 There are many 55+ neighborhoods in Pennsylvania with condo homes for sale, and those who live there enjoy a sense of community and carefree lifestyles.

 If you haven’t already decided to live in Pennsylvania, we may be able to persuade you.
-To begin with, it is quite affordable, especially when compared to some of the neighboring states.
-It is also easier on the wallet because retirement income is exempt from taxes, and there is no sales tax on most food, clothing, and prescription drugs.
+To begin with, it's quite affordable, especially when compared to some of the neighboring states.
+It's also easier on the wallet because retirement income is exempt from taxes, and there's no sales tax on most food, clothing, and prescription drugs.

 Some of the country’s top hospitals like University of Pennsylvania Hospital and UPMC Pinnacle are here, along with historic landmarks like Independence Hall in Philadelphia and Saylor Park in Allentown.

 Pennsylvanians enjoy all four seasons, allowing them to embrace year-round outdoor recreation at the parks, preserves, and forests throughout the state.
 Hershey Park has a popular amusement park and gardens, Pine Creek Gorge is called the Grand Canyon of PA, and Jack Frost Resort is a great place for skiing.
 There are also dozens and dozens of public and private golf courses, covered bridges, wineries, breweries, galleries, museums, and shopping malls to explore.

 Convinced yet?
 Read on to learn more about Pennsylvania 55+ communities that offer condos.